 - Complainant is the individual filing the complaint.
 When the complainant is not the victim of the alleged harassment/discrimination, the victim will be afforded the same rights as the complainant under this policy and regulation AAC-BR. - Disability is defined in accordance with NDCC 14-02.4-02 (5). - Discrimination means failure to treat a person equally due to a protected status.
-Protected status is defined in applicable state (NDCC 14-02.4-02 (6)) and federal laws.
-Discrimination is defined in accordance with NDCC 14 02.4 02 (6). - Employee is defined in accordance with NDCC 14-02.4-02 (7).

-- Harassment is a specific type of discrimination based on a protected status.
+Protected status is defined in applicable state (NDCC 14 02.4 02 (6)) and federal laws. - Protected status shall include the statuses identified above, along with any other status protected by applicable state and federal laws. - Employee is defined in accordance with NDCC 14-02.4-02 (7). - Harassment is a specific type of discrimination based on a protected status.
 It occurs under the following conditions: - a.
 For employees when enduring the offensive conduct becomes a condition of continued employment, or the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive - b.
-For students when the conduct is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in or benefit from the education program or to create a hostile or abusive education environment - Harassment is any physical or verbal conduct related to an individual's race, color, religion, gender, national origin, age, disability, ancestry, marital status, or other class protected by law that creates an intimidating, hostile, or offensive working or educational environment or is otherwise sufficiently serious to substantially or unreasonably limit an individual's employment or educational opportunities. - Sexual harassment is a form of harassment based on sex or gender identity.
+For students when the conduct is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in or benefit from the education program or to create a hostile or abusive education environment - Sexual harassment is a form of harassment based on sex, sexual orientation, or gender identity.
 It is defined as unwelcome sexual advances, requests for sexual favors, and/or other verbal, written, or physical conduct or communication of a sexual nature when: - a.
-It is quid pro quo, meaning submission to such conduct or communication is made a term or condition, either explicitly or implicitly, of the basis for employment decisions or educational decisions or benefits for students (e.g., receiving a grade) of obtaining or retaining employment; of obtaining an education, advancement, or grade, or is used as a factor in decisions affecting an individual's employment or education. - b.
-It creates a hostile environment meaning such conduct or communication that has the purpose or effect of substantially or unreasonably interfering with an individual's employment or education or creating an intimidating, hostile, or offensive employment or education environment-unwelcome sexual conduct or communication that is sufficiently serious to deny or limit a student's ability to participate in or benefit from the school's program(s).
-For employees a hostile environment is created when submission to unwelcome sexual conduct is made either explicitly or implicitly a term or condition of an individual's employment. - Sexual harassment examples may include, but are not limited to: - a.
-Sexual or "dirty" jokes - b.
-Sexual advances - c.
-Pressure for sexual favors - d.
-Unwelcome touching, such as patting, pinching, or constant brushing against another's body - e.
-Displaying or distributing of sexually explicit drawings, pictures, and written materials - f.
-Graffiti of a sexual nature - g.
-Sexual gestures - h.
-Touching oneself sexually or talking about one's sexual activity in front of others - i.
-Spreading rumors about or rating other's sexual activity or performance - j.
-Remarks about a person's sexual orientation - k.
-Sexual violence including, but not limited to, rape, sexual battery, sexual abuse, and sexual coercion
+It is quid pro quo, meaning submission to such conduct or communication is made a term or condition, either explicitly or implicitly, of the basis for employment decisions or educational decisions or benefits for students (e.g., receiving a grade). - b.
+It creates a hostile environment meaning unwelcome sexual conduct or communication that is sufficiently serious to deny or limit a student's ability to participate in or benefit from the school's program(s).
+For employees a hostile environment is created when submission to unwelcome sexual conduct is made either explicitly or implicitly a term or condition of an individual's employment. - Sexual harassment examples may include, but are not limited to: - a. sexual or "dirty" jokes; - b. unwelcome sexual advances; - c. requests for sexual favors; - d. sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature, including unwelcome touching, such as patting, pinching, or constant brushing against another's body; - e. displaying or distributing of sexually explicit drawings, pictures, and written materials; - f. graffiti of a sexual nature; - g. sexual gestures;

+- h. touching oneself sexually or talking about one's sexual activity in front of others; - i. spreading rumors about or rating other's sexual activity or performance; - j. remarks about a person's sexual orientation; or - k. sexual violence including, but not limited to, rape, sexual battery, sexual abuse, and sexual coercion.